karimarttila/karimarttila.github.io/_posts/2018-10-29-java-man-returns-home-confused.md

 field String name = "Jamppa"
 ```

 Pretty nice?
 And how long did we have to wait for the Java REPL?
 Just some 20 years?
 But remember: This is just a code snippet REPL like Python or Node REPL, not a real REPL like a Lisp REPL, e.g. a Clojure REPL (see e.g. [Programming at the REPL: Introduction](https://clojure.org/guides/repl/introduction)).
 With a real Lisp REPL you can interact with the real program as it is and explore the program in a way no code snippet REPL or debugger can do.
-It’s pretty impossible to explain it, you just have to learn Lisp (e.g. Clojure) and try it out.
+It's pretty impossible to explain it, you just have to learn Lisp (e.g. Clojure) and try it out.

 ### JUnit5